 - In addition, muscle weakness may not be perceived if the weakness is balanced (eg weakness affects both legs).

-The same polio virus (3 strains) causes all categories of polio – “paralytic” polio is not caused by a “special” type of polio virus.
+All 3 of the poliovirus types can cause paralysis, depending on how the virus manifests in the body.
+Paralytic polio is not caused by a ‘special’ type of poliovirus.
 Some of the discussion about polio is confusing because the term “polio” is used when referring to only “paralytic polio” – the 40,000 paralytic polio cases represent only 1% of the actual polio numbers .

 The original epidemic population is now an ageing one, and an increasing number of these individuals (up to 400,000 people) are now living with a range of symptoms and chronic conditions which may be attributable to the original polio infection, as well as the challenges of living with the effects of ageing with disability [3,4].